Keep Fit and Glowing All Summer Long

 The long-awaited summer season is finally here!
-Images of vacations in swimwear and barbeques in halter tops and shorts, flaunting that gorgeous, bronze skin come to mind.
+Images of vacations in swimwear and barbeques in halter tops and shorts, flaunting that gorgeous, glowing bronze skin come to mind.

 Along with the warmth and the fun, summer brings a host of skin and health troubles due to indulgent sun exposure, sweet cold treats (yummy shakes and ice cream!) and environmental and seasonal exposure to allergens and irritants.
 As a result, you may experience any or all of the following conditions: oilier skin, sun burns, uneven skin tone, hay fever, rashes, breakouts and perhaps a few pounds of weight gain.
 Yes, summer can be just as brutal as it is exhilarating.

-To keep your skin happy and your figure in tip-top shape even under the blast of summer heat and the deluge of summer treats, scroll down for our summer skin care tips.
+To keep your skin happy and your figure in tip-top shape even under the blast of summer heat and the deluge of summer treats, scroll down for our glowing summer skin care tips.

 Drink Your Water